simonw/shot-scraper/docs/storyboard.md

 console logging, timeout, CSP bypass and HTTP Basic authentication options as the other browser-based commands.

 Use `--silent` to hide progress messages.
+Use `--leave-server` to leave a configured `server:` process running after the command finishes.

 ## `shot-scraper storyboard --help`